cadeyrn/enterprise-policy-generator/README.md

 ## Description

-Generates Enterprise Policies for Firefox.
+Generates enterprise policies for Firefox.

-With Firefox 60 and Firefox ESR 60, Mozilla has introduced the so-called Enterprise Policy Engine.
-The Enterprise Policy Engine allows administrators to configure Firefox via a configuration file.
-The advantage of this configuration file over Group Policy Objects (GPO) is that this method does not only work on Windows, but cross-platform on Windows, Apple macOS and Linux.
+With Firefox 60 and Firefox ESR 60, Mozilla introduced the Enterprise Policy Engine.
+The Enterprise Policy Engine allows administrators to configure Firefox using a configuration file.
+The advantage of this configuration file over Group Policy Objects (GPO) is that this method works across Windows, macOS, and Linux.

-Although this extension is not directly related to the CCK2 Wizard, it shares the same idea as CCK2 Wizard, but it is for Firefox 60 or higher and Enterprise Policies.
-The Enterprise Policy Generator helps to create the configuration file, so that no in-depth study of the documentation and all possible options is necessary.
-Administrators can simply click together the desired Enterprise Policies.
+While this extension is not directly related to CCK2 Wizard, it shares the same idea for enterprise policies in Firefox 60 and later.
+The Enterprise Policy Generator helps you create the configuration file, without studying all documentation and options in depth.

-**Enterprise Policy Generator is a WebExtension and compatible with Firefox 60 and higher (Firefox 140 or higher is required for the latest version of Enterprise Policy Generator).**
+**Enterprise Policy Generator is a WebExtension and compatible with Firefox 60 and later.
+The latest release of Enterprise Policy Generator requires Firefox 140 or later.**

 ### Features

 - Configure all enterprise policies via an intuitive user interface
-- Validations for fields that expect specific values
+- Validates fields that require specific values
 - Accessibility has been taken into account
-- Use via keyboard is possible
+- Keyboard support
-- Marking of policies that require a newer Firefox version than the current ESR version
+- Highlights policies that require a newer Firefox version than the current ESR version
 - Shows additional information or links where appropriate
-- Drag and drop of values where multiple values are possible
+- Drag and drop for fields that accept multiple values
 - Save configurations and load them at a later time
 - Export configurations and import them on other devices
-- A filter field allows searching in the policy names, options and descriptions
+- A filter field lets you search in the policy names, options, and descriptions

-### Shortcuts
+### Keyboard shortcuts

 The interface can be accessed via the toolbar button or the keyboard.
-For this purpose the combination
-<kbd>Shift</kbd> + <kbd>F10</kbd> is reserved.
-Or you can open the interface via a menu entry in the "Tools" menu.
+Use <kbd>Shift</kbd> + <kbd>F10</kbd> to open the interface.
+You can also open the interface via a menu entry in the "Tools" menu.

 You can use <kbd>Shift</kbd> + <kbd>F</kbd> to focus the filter field, and <kbd>Shift</kbd> + <kbd>G</kbd> to focus the
 button to generate the policies.